-In an effort to refine reporting and analysis process on grievances and appeals, the following new grievances categories were introduced in 2018: access to care, transportation, billing, and home health/personal care.
-Figures 17 and 18 show a breakdown of a total of 15,303 grievances, by categories and by Plans, filed by members in 2018.
+In an effort to refine the reporting and analysis process on grievances and appeals, the following new grievances categories were introduced in 2018: access to care, transportation, billing, and home health/personal care.
+Figures 17 and 18 show a breakdown of a total of 15,303 grievances, by category and by Plan, filed by members in 2018.
 This is an increase of 6,231 member grievances reported as compared to 20171.
-The Plans that contributed the most to the grievance increase are IEHP, CalOptima, L.A.
+The Plans that contributed the most to the increased grievance in 2018 are IEHP, CalOptima, L.A.
 Care, SCFHP, and Molina.
 The most common complaints were reported under the "other" category (grievances other than access to care, transportation, billing and home health/personal care).
 In addition to the reporting that Plans provide to CMS and DHCS, each Plan may internally categorize their grievances and appeals differently, which may account for some of the higher number of "other" grievances when reported through the CMS and DHCS.